What’s the Significance of God Taking Different Names in Different Ages?

 Why Is God Called by Different Names in Different Ages, and What Is the Significance of God’s Name?

 From this, we can see that each of God’s names represents the work God performs and the disposition He expresses in that particular age.
 When God performs new work according to the needs of mankind, God’s name changes along with it and, only by accepting His new name can we attain God’s further salvation.
 In the Age of Grace, for example, if God had come with the name Jehovah and not Jesus, then God’s work would have remained stuck in the Age of Law.
-People would have been unable to accept the Lord Jesus’ redemption, and the Israelites of the time would have been punished and cursed by God for offending the laws.
+We as corrupt people would have been unable to accept the Lord Jesus’ redemption, and would have been condemned and punished by God for offending the laws.